25 Simple Running Motivation Tips To Get You Moving

 Many cities and towns have in-person running groups that you can join.
 Similar to running with a buddy, running with a group of fellow runners can be a great way to motivate you and hold you accountable.

 The running community is generally very friendly and welcoming, so it can be awesome to meet a group of new friends who are passionate and interested in running.
-Their passion and motivation can rub off on you when you run with them during group runs!

 20. Make Running Part of Your Routine

 As humans, we are creatures of habit.
 We love to have daily routines and stick to them.
 Adding runs as part of your regular routine can be an excellent way to stay motivated to run.
-If you do an early morning run every day, it’s much easier to be motivated than if you just throw a run in here and there based on how you are feeling.

 Build running into your daily routine and it will make it much easier to stay motivated to run!